 It is recommended that the exhaust system and vehicle body be inspected by a qualified motor home service center:

+change.

-- Each time the engine is ready for an oil change. - Whenever a change in the sound of the exhaust is noticed. - ☐ Whenever the exhaust system, underbody or rear of the vehicle is damaged.
+- Whenever a change in the sound of the exhaust is noticed. - ☐ Whenever the exhaust system, underbody or rear of the vehicle is damaged.

 For more information refer to your Chassis Guide.